Hong Kong Nightlife Guide - Top 20 Bars, Clubs & Pub Crawls

 Hong Kong favors responsible drinking; pace yourself and ask bartenders for non-alcoholic options to stay sharp while enjoying the night.
 I recommend sipping water between rounds, which keeps you hydrated and allowing you to pace while maintaining energy.

 Some venues blend japan meets london vibes, delivering izakaya-style menus with london club energy and a cosmopolitan crowd.
-The signature mix feels cosy yet vibrant, and many spots welcome travelers from around the world, including fellow kongs enthusiasts.
-It’s impressive.
+The mix feels cosy yet lively, and many spots welcome travelers from around the world, including fellow kongs enthusiasts.
+It's impressive.
+If you like that sort of thing.

 For insider tips, read the faqs for top bars and clubs, and ask staff which signature cocktails are popular.
 During visiting nights, keep valuables secured, know your route back to the hotel, and stay mindful of your surroundings to enjoy a safe, memorable night in kongs.